activities

 Next steps

-For a hands-on learning experience and to quickly start using the activities, see the Quickstart guides.
+For a hands-on learning experience and to quickly start using the activities, check the Quickstart guides.
 These guides provide step-by-step instructions to help you create working samples of the different activities so that you can verify the connection to your registered app and get familiar with the input/output properties.

 Was this page helpful?